Unity-Technologies/Addressables-Sample/README.md

 Once configured, you can load assets using the Addressables API (see LoadObject.cs).

 ##### Build the Android App Bundle
-Assuming that you have configured the build settings mentioned here [Configure Build & Player Settings](#Configure-Build-&-Player-Settings), when ready to build the Android App Bundle open File > Build Settings and click “Build”.
+Assuming that you have configured the build settings mentioned here [Configure Build & Player Settings](#Configure-Build-&-Player-Settings), to build the Android App Bundle do File > Build Settings > Build.

 **Note**: If you want to upload the App Bundle to the Google Play Console, make sure that you are doing a release build.

-This will build all of our custom asset packs along with the generated asset packs.
 The PlayAssetDeliveryBuildProcessor will automatically move bundles to their "{asset pack name}.androidpack” directories in 'Assets/PlayAssetDelivery/Build/CustomAssetPackContent', so that they will be assigned to their corresponding custom asset pack.
+Then Unity will build all of our custom asset packs along with the generated asset packs.